jackmschroeder/Election-Analytics/Posts/week4.md

 (2) The only model that has a Trump popular vote victory within its confidence interval is the No Recession model (48.1%).
 It's worth noting here, however, that I don't yet have a way to get standard errors for my ensemble model.

 (3) The fundamentals in time-for-change seem to be outweighing the potential desire to continue a one-term president's tenure.
 It would be interesting to re-run these models assuming Trump is not an incumbent, but from here I can see it would predict an even larger Biden landslide.

+### References

+Abramowitz, A. (2016).
+"Will Time for Change Mean Time for Trump?" *PS: Political Science & Politics* 49(4).
+October 2016.
+Accessed online.